Our Turkey Road Trip: Kusadasi and Ephesus

 Many guide and online forums advocate starting the visit at the Upper Gate.
 There are ticket booths on both gates.
 If you want to see Ephesus in a more “flowing” way and stroll down the Curetes Street, culminating in the Library, use the Upper Gate.
 If you want to get to the Library as quickly as possible, for example to be the first to take photos when the site opens, use the Lower Gate.
 No matter where you’re parked, you are likely to walk through the site twice.
 This really isn’t a big deal as the paths are paved and the inclines are very gentle.
 Just make sure you take a hat and some water.

 We hired a car from Sixt so we mostly drove.
 Finding parking isn’t a problem even in a city like Kusadasi, if you are willing to pay a small parking fee.

 If you use public transport, there is a frequent dolmus (shared Taxi) service.
 You would need to take a dolmus from Ladies Beach to the centre of Kusadasi and from there to Selcuk.
 You need to walk a lot, though, as the dolmus will drop you off on the main road.

 Ephesus: there are a few expensive cafes on site and by the entrance.
 It might be better to eat in Selcuk – more choice and less touristy restaurants ensure that the overall quality is better, and there is plenty of choice in the compact town centre between the bus and train stations.

 Disclosure: This trip was entirely self funded.
-I have received no monetary or non-monetary rewards for linking aside from some affiliate links.
+I have received no monetary or non-monetary rewards for linking aside from some affiliate links to Booking.com.
 I will only review and recommend places that I have stayed in myself unless otherwise stated.
 You can trust me for the whole, unbiased truth.
 More details on my affiliate link policy are here.